priyanshu596/-INTELLIGENT-6-DOF-ROBOTIC-DEFENSE-RESCUE-SYSTEM/R.L implementation/richtext_converted_to_markdown.md

 * `envs/env.py` defines the custom observation and action space for the RL environment.
 * `inference/inference.py` can be used to run the trained PPO model for testing or evaluation.
-* Ensure the CoppeliaSim simulation is running before executing any Python scripts.
+* Make sure the CoppeliaSim simulation is running before executing any Python scripts.

 ---